MappingWikipedia/San_Francisco/README.md

 Loads 100 articles at a time.

-Options to visualize the top 10 most visited Wikipedias.
+Able to switch between the most visited Wikipedias.

 Ideas welcome